 Many of the national parks offer free admittance, but some charge a fee.
 There are five days in 2019 when all National Park Service sites that charge an entrance fee offer free admission to everyone.
 The fee waiver includes entrance fees, commercial tour fees, and transportation entrance fees.
 Other fees such as reservation, camping, tours, concession and fees collected by third parties are not included unless stated otherwise.
 You’ll want to check out the website for specific details as your planning your trip.

 The Every Kid in a Park initiative provides an opportunity for US fourth graders and their families across the country to obtain a FREE pass for to visit federal lands and waters.
 Visit the Every Kid in a Park website for information on how to obtain a FREE voucher and pass and for tips on planning your trip(s).

-This list is currently in alphabetical order and a working document that I will be adding to regularly as I find quality reviews and content.
+The following list is currently in state order and is a working document that I will be adding to regularly as I find quality reviews and content.

 (Bloggers: let me know in the comments if you have an honest review post that you would like me to include in this list.)

 U.S. National Parks by State:

 - Visit the Petrified Forest National Park from The Cents Able Shoppin